serverless-swift/ch6-app/03-nlu-app/hacker-news/README.md

 Follow the steps:

-1. if you haven't done it before - clone tha app
+1. if you haven't done it before - clone the app (`you need to setup the MBaaS in step 02 to be able to run the app`)
 ```
 $ git clone https://github.com/serverless-swift/ch6-app
 Cloning into 'ch6-app'...